standard mice

 What is the difference between an ergonomic and a standard mouse?

-A standard mouse refers to any mouse that is operated to the side of the keyboard, which includes both basic and ergonomic designs.
-While some standard mice focus on basic functionality and precision, others, such as trackball or vertical mice, are designed to reduce strain on your hand, wrist, forearm, and shoulder.
+A standard mouse refers to any mouse that is operated to the side of the keyboard, which is flat on the work surface.
+While some standard mice focus on basic functionality and precision, others feature contoured shaping to reduce strain on your hand, wrist and forearm.

 These ergonomic standard mice often include a more contoured shape, thumb rests, or a vertical orientation that encourages a natural, neutral hand posture.
 When used correctly, an ergonomic mouse can ease existing discomfort and help prevent muscle strain and pressure-related issues.